cmcmA20/cubical-mini/README.md

 - `Ordinals` due to Fredrik Nordvall Forsberg et al.
 - `Containers` are folklore, though I took inspiration in a talk by Thorsten Altenkirch and Conor McBride's lectures.
-- Amélia's 1Lab is a source of immensely good tricks regarding automation, design and style in particular.
-See `Meta`, most of the `Foundations`.